NeXt-Warning-System/glossary/README.md

 Should not be refereed to as 'EA' or 'environment agency' in any public service or product.

 **Extended Direct Warnings**
 Our "opt-out" flood warning service that uses collected from the major telephony providers.
-Numbers that are registered in an area that’s at risk of flooding in the future and that may have flooded in the past.
+Telephone numbers are registered in an area if its billing address is in a flood warning area and the address is not already on the service.

 ## F<a name="F"></a>